BobTheZombie/LPM.Org/README.md

 Run `lpm bootstrap /path/to/root --include vim openssh` to create a chroot‑ready filesystem tree with verified packages.

+## Hooks

+Hook scripts placed in `/usr/share/lpm/hooks` or within `<hook>.d` directories run at key points during package operations.
+These hooks may be either shell or Python scripts, with Python hooks executed using the current Python interpreter.

 ## Solver heuristics

 The resolver uses a CDCL SAT solver with VSIDS‑style variable scoring and phase